-The procedure itself takes 15-30 minutes.
+The procedure itself takes 10-20 minutes.

 It is a day case, meaning no overnight stay is required.
 An Anaesthetist will provide sedation and monitor you during the procedure.

 The procedure is performed in the operating room with fluoroscopy (X-ray) to ensure accurate needle placement.
+Contrast will be injected to confirm correct needle placement and spread of solution.
+Local anaesthetic and steroid is then deposited around the nerve root to reduce inflammation and provide pain relief.